charnelclamosa/crud/README.md

 # Basic CRUD App

-Basic CRUD App is a web application that allows the user to try the create, read, update and delete functions.
+Basic CRUD App is a web application that allows the user to do the create, read, update and delete functions.
 It performs creating, read, update and delete data.
 It has modern design and basic functionality.

 ## Getting Started